• Skip to primary navigation

 That being said, please know this can take anywhere from 5 minutes to 25 minutes.
 Regardless of the length of time, the steps look the same (and you’ll find photos of the steps below).

-You’ll want to start with whatever fits nicely in your food processor or blender.
-I used 1 pound.
 Use your best judgement here, and don’t pack your bowl with too many almonds.
 Not only will it take longer, but you might jam up your blade.

-This is where I occasionally add about 2 ounces of honey roasted peanuts.
-If I’m using honey instead, I typically wait until the almonds are ground up a bit.
-Add as many or as few peanuts as you want.
-Luckily for you, if you decide you want more honey roasted taste near the end, you can add more peanuts easily.
+Lucky for you, if you decide you want more honey roasted taste near the end, you can add more peanuts easily.
 As stated above, I often just drizzle honey in as the almonds process.

-Put the lid on and get to work!
+So let’s put the lid on and get to work!

 In the first few minutes, you’ll end up with a pretty dry mixture of very fine almonds (PHOTO 1).